Reporting Abuse to Internet Platforms

 Harassment may include:

-- Making hurtful and negative comments/videos about another person
+- making hurtful and negative comments or videos about another person

-- Unwanted sexualization, which encompasses sexual harassment or sexual bullying in any form
+- unwanted sexualisation, which encompasses sexual harassment or sexual bullying in any form

-YouTube has been highly responsive in taking down videos or that have anti-feminist
+YouTube has been highly responsive in taking down videos that contain anti-feminist rants.

-This policy however does not apply to comments which are more problematic in nature.
-Moderating comments depends more on the user and the YouTube community.
+This policy does not apply, however, to comments which are problematic in nature.
+The moderation of comments depends heavily on the user and the YouTube community.

 Points to note:

-To discourage vitriol and encourage positivity and community belonging, YouTube changed their comment system in 2013, so that the latest comment will not be the first comment you see under a video.
-Instead posts by the video creator, “popular personalities,” posts with engaged conversations, and posts from your Google+ friends will appear at the top of the stream of comments.
-However, this is not a fool proof plan to stop harassment as “popular posts” can be those which attract the most negative attention.
+To discourage vitriol and encourage positivity and community belonging, YouTube changed their comments system in 2013, so that the latest comment will not be the first comment you see under a video.
+Instead, posts by the video creator, 'popular personalities' and, posts with engaged conversations will appear at the top of the stream of comments.
+However, this is not a fool proof plan to stop harassment, as 'popular posts' can be those which attract the most negative attention.
 The ‘top comment’ also later sets the tone for the video, and when it is negative, can encourage other negative comments to follow.

 - There have been reports of glitches in YouTube’s processes for comment moderation, with comments sometimes managing to slip through even though they are unapproved.